ghostktjMactavish/Adversarial-Autoencoders/README.md

 In our study we propose an adversarial autoencoder approach to identify this open world data.
 For more details read the report titled Open World Classification in my repository.
 # Getting Started
 To train a model on certain known digits use the ipython-notebook "CheckAAE.ipynb".

 To plot the errors for various classes use "Plotting of Errors AAE.ipynb".

-To get the EVT plots use " EVT Plots AE.ipynb"
+To get the EVT plots use " EVT Plots AE.ipynb".

-To get find the accuracy and recall plots to determine threshold use "Calculate_EVT_Score.ipynb"
+To get find the accuracy and recall plots to determine threshold use "Calculate_EVT_Score.ipynb".